jaymcgavren/jaymcgavren.github.io/_posts/2019-07-04-coping-with-macos-mojave-for-web-development.md

         * "General" page
             * "Load preferences from a custom folder or URL": enable
                 * Click "Browse"
-                * Navigate to the folder in your dotfiles repo where you've saved your previous iTerm settings.
+p                * Navigate to the folder in your dotfiles repo where you've saved your previous iTerm settings.
 No need to select the file itself, just the folder.
                 * What?!
 You didn't export your previous iTerm settings?!
 Then you are unfortunately going to have to configure iTerm manually.
 Suggested settings are below.
 When you're done, click the "Save Current Settings to Folder" button that you see here.
 I recommend committing the exported settings file to your dotfiles repo.
-(You _do_ have [one of those](https://github.com/jaymcgavren/dotfiles), right?)
+(You _do_ have [one of those](https://github.com/jaymcgavren/dotfiles), rinnght?)
         * _Note: if you loaded a previous settings file successfully, then presumably the below settings are already the way you want them.
 You may not need to change anything further._
         * "Profiles" page
             * Select the profile you want to update, and change the settings below.
 Unfortunately you will have to repeat this for each profile you want to change.
             * "Keys" subpage
                 * Left [option] Key: "Esc+"
                 * Right [option] Key: "Esc+"
+* Finder (no need to launch, always running)
+    * Preferences
+        * "General" page
+            * New Finder windows show: If you don't like the default Recents search, set this to a directory of your choosing.
+            * Open folders in tabs instead of new windows: I hate tabs, I disabled this.
+        * "Sidebar" page
+            * Add entries you want, like your home directory.
+            * Remove entries you don't want, like tags or "iCloud Drive".
+        * "Advanced" page
+            * Show all filename extensions: enable
+            * Remove items from the Trash after 30 days: I used to do this manually and it didn't get done.
+Recommend enabling.
 * Screenshots are saved to `~/Desktop` by default.
 You may want to [fix that](https://www.macworld.co.uk/how-to/mac-software/change-where-mac-screenshots-saved-3682381/).

 Hope you found this post helpful (and not _too_ offensive)!
 I'm open to healthy debate about the merits of these settings.
 Who knows, you _might_ even change my mind about something.
 Leave a comment below!

+## Other

+TODO give google chrome permssion to access camera.
+TODO give google chrome permssion to access microphone.